jayc3-3/JOS/README.md

 Make

-After those are installed, just run the makefile!
+After those are installed, just run the makefile to either the 'usb' or 'iso' target